Yvonne Prettner Solon: Committees

-Prettner Solon was a member of the Senate's Capital Investment Committee, the Commerce and Consumer Protection Committee, the Energy, Utilities, Technology and Communications Committee (which she chairs), and the Health, Housing and Family Security Committee.
+Prettner Solon was a member of the Senate's Capital Investment Committee, the Commerce and Consumer Protection Committee, the Energy, Utilities, Technology and Communications Committee (which she chaired), and the Health, Housing and Family Security Committee.
 She also served on the Finance Subcommittee for the Health and Human Services Budget Division.

 Lieutenant governor

 On May 24, 2010, gubernatorial candidate and former U.S. Senator Mark Dayton announced that Prettner Solon would be his lieutenant governor running mate in the 2010 election.
-In choosing her, Dayton said that "her thoughtful, sensitive and visionary leadership and public service are further informed by her life experiences, which have forged a woman I deeply respect and admire."
-Her selection was seen as bringing balance to the Dayton campaign.
+Dayton said "her thoughtful, sensitive and visionary leadership and public service are further informed by her life experiences, which have forged a woman I deeply respect and admire."
+Her selection was seen as bringing regional and gender balance to the Dayton campaign.

-On August 10, 2010, the Dayton-Prettner Solon ticket narrowly defeated Margaret Anderson Kelliher to earn the DFL nomination and a spot in the November general election.
-After a close election that included a recount, Dayton and Prettner Solon defeated Republican nominees Tom Emmer and Annette Meeks in the November general election.
+On August 10, 2010, the Dayton-Prettner Solon ticket narrowly defeated Margaret Anderson Kelliher for the DFL nomination.
+In a close general election that included a recount, Dayton and Prettner Solon defeated Republican nominees Tom Emmer and Annette Meeks.
+In 2014, Prettner Solon received the Joan and Walter Mondale Award for Public Service at the Humphrey-Mondale Awards.